milkmull/Card-Game/README.md

   Treasure cards:
     treasure cards are cards that you have to get super lucky to obtain.
     In order to get a treasure card, you must meet certain criteria outlined on some cards.
-    If you can hold on to treasures until the end of the game, the cards will take effect and you will often recieved a large ammount of points
+    If you can hold on to treasures until the end of the game, the cards will take effect and you will often receive a large amount of points

   Landscape cards:
     Landscape cards provide a bonus for playing any cards that correspond to them.
-    Cards played while the corresponding landscape is in your possetion will be played twice. check the bottom box on cards in your sequence to see which cards correspond to your landscape
+    Cards played while the corresponding landscape is in your position will be played twice. check the bottom box on cards in your sequence to see which cards correspond to your landscape

   Other: